ropensci-archive/roweb2/content/technotes/2018-12-03-restez-release.md

 ## What is `restez`?

-R packages for interacting with NCBI have, to-date, depended on API query calls via [NCBI's Entrez](https://www.ncbi.nlm.nih.gov/search/).
+R packages for interacting with NCBI have, to-date, depended on [API](https://en.wikipedia.org/wiki/Application_programming_interface) query calls via [NCBI's Entrez](https://www.ncbi.nlm.nih.gov/search/).
-For computational analyses that require the automated look-up of reams of sequence data, piecemeal querying via bandwith limited requests is evidently not ideal.
+For computational analyses that require the automated look-up of reams of sequence data, piecemeal querying via bandwith-limited requests is evidently not ideal.
 These queries are not only slow, but they depend on network connections and the remote server's consistent behaviour.
 Additionally, users who make very large requests over extended periods of time run the risk of being blocked.